xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The file upload features is _not_ enabled by default contact Xayn if you do need it.

-Documents are often in different formats then plain text.
-When ingesting you can decide to provide a document "file" instead of a snippet.
-If you do so we will try to extract snippets from the given file.
+Documents are often in different formats than plain text.
+When ingesting, you can decide to provide a document "file" instead of a snippet.
+If you do so, we will try to extract snippets from the given file.

 File upload implies the [`split`](#automatic-document-splitting) option which means it might always produce documents which have multiple snippets.